backdrop-contrib/backup_migrate/README.md

 do not use this module.

 This module has only been tested with MySQL and does not work with any other dbms.
-If you have experiences with Postgres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.

 Make sure your php timeout is set high enough to complete a backup or restore operation.
 Larger databases require more time.
 Also, while the module attempts